mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle as a Centaur/readme.md

 And this is when all magic happens.

-We replace the algorithmic and error prune letter counts computations with our more robust ones
+We replace the algorithmic and error prune letter count computations with our more robust ones

 [Gist Url]: # (https://gist.github.com/mcsee/d379d0e674d4a679bd4b0bbf85e839f3)
 ```javascript